liuchengxu/vim-clap/README.md

 TODOs:

 - [ ] Support builtin fuzzy match.
+  - [x] Substring filter mode for sync providers.
+If the query contains spaces, the substring filter mode will be used.
 - [ ] Formalize provider args.
 - [ ] Add the preview support for more providers.
 - [ ] Add the multi-selection support for more providers.